pradeephubgit/appsignal-docs/source/front-end/span.html.md

 ### `span.setError(error: Error | object)`

 Sets the `error` of the current `Span`.
+The `Error` object has a `name`, `message` and `backtrace` property.
+Make sure to only use something describing the error's type as the `name`.
+AppSignal groups the errors based on this name.
+You can put anything you like in the `message`.

 When an `Error` object is passed to the `setError` method, the `stack` property is normalised and transformed into an array of strings, with each string representing a line in the stacktrace.
 For consistency with our other integrations, `stack` is renamed to `backtrace`.

 ### `span.setTags(tags: object)`